CesiumGS/3d-tiles/README.md

 <a name="Grids" />
 #### Grids

-3D Tiles enables uniform, non-uniform, and overlapping grids by supporting an arbitrary number of child tiles.
+3D Tiles enable uniform, non-uniform, and overlapping grids by supporting an arbitrary number of child tiles.
 For example, here is a top-down view of a non-uniform overlapping grid of Cambridge:

 ![](figures/grid.png)

-Since a tile's `contents` property does not need to be defined, empty non-leaf tiles (tiles with a bounding volume, but no content) can be used to accelerate non-uniform grids with hierarchical culling, essentially creating a quadtree or octree without hierarchical levels of detail (HLOD).
+3D Tiles take advantage of empty tiles: those tiles that have a bounding volume, but no content.
+Since a tile's `contents` property does not need to be defined, empty non-leaf tiles can be used to accelerate non-uniform grids with hierarchical culling.
+This essentially creates a quadtree or octree without hierarchical levels of detail (HLOD).

 <a name="tileFormats" />
 ## Tile Formats